3 Things To Know About Heat & Hot Water Rules in NYC

 3. You can involve the City if your landlord is not responsive to heat and hot water issues

-What should you do if you are left without heat or hot water?
+What can you do if you have heat or hot water issues?
 First you want to inform your landlord and give them an opportunity to resolve the issue.
 Be sure to document when you reach out to your landlord.
 In cases where the landlord is not being responsive, you may need to involve the City.
-You can file a complaint online or by phone with 311 (you can specifically file a heat and hot water complaint or an apartment maintenance complaint), and a City inspector will visit your apartment and inspect the conditions.
-You can also call 311 and ask for the Tenant Helpline to get one-on-one support with filing a complaint from a Public Engagement Unit Tenant Support Specialist.
+You can file a complaint online or by phone with 311.
+You can specifically file a heat and hot water complaint or an apartment maintenance complaint.
+Afterwards, a City inspector will visit your apartment and inspect the conditions.
+You can also call 311 and ask for the Tenant Helpline to get one-on-one support.
+Public Engagement Unit Tenant Support Specialists are available to help!

 Living without consistent heat and hot water is frustrating and in some cases very dangerous.
 But knowing your rights is an important place to start.
 How’s the heat and hot water in your building?
-Share a review on openigloo and help the next renter that considers your spot—and then advocate for your rights and hold your landlord accountable with support from the Public Engagement Unit’s Tenant Helpline!
+Share a review on openigloo and help the next renter that considers your spot.
+You can also hold your landlord accountable with support from the Public Engagement Unit’s Tenant Helpline!